WISCAD/wiscad/index.md

 # Computers that Build Computers

 Our mission at the WISCAD lab is to develop computer-aided design software and algorithms for building Integrated Circuits.
-This includes aspects such as support for emerging devices and technologies, packaging and fabrication, domain-specific platforms, secure design, validation, and debug post-fabrication.
+This includes all aspects such as support for emerging devices and technologies, packaging and fabrication, domain-specific platforms, secure design and validation.

 {% include section.html %}